Stratifications in good reductions of Shimura varieties of abelian type: Newton stratifications

 Here for $\mu$ (resp. $\mu_1$), we use the same notation when viewing it as a cocharacter of $G^\adj$, and we identified $B(G^\adj,\mu)$ and $B(G^\adj,\mu_1)$ silently.
 Now we can imitate the main results in Hodge type cases.
 Before stating the results, we fix notations as follows.
 Choose a sufficiently small open compact subgroup $K^p\subset G(\mathbb{A}_f^p)$.
 We simply denote by $\ES_0$ the special fiber of $\ES_K(G,X)$, and by $\delta_{K^p}$ the induced Newton map $\ES_0(\overline{\kappa})\rightarrow B(G,\mu)$.
 For $[b]\in B(G,\mu)$, we will write $\ES_0^b$ for the Newton stratum corresponding to it. \begin{theorem} The Newton stratum $\ES_0^b$ is non-empty, and it is an equi-dimensional locally closed subscheme of $\ES_0$ of dimension Here $\rho$ is the half-sum of positive roots of $G$.
 Moreover, $\overline{\ES_0^b}$, the closure of $\ES_0^b$, is the union of strata $\ES_0^{b'}$ with $[b']\leq [b]$, and $\overline{\ES_0^b}-\ES_0^b$ is either empty or pure of codimension 1 in $\overline{\ES_0^b}$. \end{theorem} \begin{proof} For $\ES_0(G^\adj,X^\adj)$, the statements for $\ES_0(G^\adj,X^\adj)^b$ follow by combining Theorem \ref{Newton for Hodge type} with Proposition \ref{adjoint Newton-result}.
 On geometrically connected components, the morphism is a finite \'{e}tale cover, and hence the statements for $\ES_0^b$ hold. \end{proof}

-Thus for a Shimura datum $(G, X)$ of abelian type with good reduction at $p>2$, we have the Newton stratification on the special fiber $\ES_0$ of $\ES_K(G, X)$
+Thus for a Shimura datum $(G, X)$ of abelian type with good reduction at $p$, we have the Newton stratification on the special fiber $\ES_0$ of $\ES_K(G, X)$

-As in Remark \ref{R:ordinary-basic}, there is a unique minimal (closed) strata $\ES_0^{b_0}$, the basic locus, associated to the minimal element $[b_0]\in B(G,\mu)$; there is also a unique maximal (open) strata $\ES_0^{b_{\mu}}$, the $\mu$-ordinary locus, associated to the maximal element $[b_\mu]\in B(G,\mu)$.
+As in Remark \ref{R:ordinary-basic}, there is a unique minimal (closed) stratum $\ES_0^{b_0}$, the basic locus, associated to the minimal element $[b_0]\in B(G,\mu)$; there is also a unique maximal (open) stratum $\ES_0^{b_{\mu}}$, the $\mu$-ordinary locus, associated to the maximal element $[b_\mu]\in B(G,\mu)$.

 \begin{remark} Historically to study the geometry of Newton strata, one usually first proves that there exists some kind of almost product structure by introducing certain Igusa varieties over central leaves (cf. section \ref{S:leaves}) and the related Rapoport-Zink spaces, and then study the geometry of the associated Igusa varieties and Rapoport-Zink spaces respectively.
 This was done in the PEL type case in \cite{coho of PEL, geo of newt PEL} and in the Hodge type case in \cite{Foliation-Hamacher, level m}.
 In the abelian type case, we could also do this, using the Rapoport-Zink spaces constructed in \cite{Sh1}.
-However, we will not pursue this aspect here.
-Novertheless, see \cite{Sh2} for the almost product structure of the Newton strata in the setting of perfectoid Shimura varieties of abelian type. \end{remark}
+However, we will not pursue this aspect here. \end{remark}

 \begin{example} Notations as in Example \ref{quaternion SHV}, we assume that $D$ is split at $p$ and that $F$ is unramified at $p$.
 Let $\mathfrak{p}_1,\cdots, \mathfrak{p}_t$ be places of $F$ over $p$, and $F_{\mathfrak{p}_i}$ be the $p$-adic completion of $F$.
 We will fix an identification After reordering the $\mathfrak{p}_i$, we can find $1\leq s\leq t$, such that for $i\leq s$, $\mathrm{Hom}(F_{\mathfrak{p}_i},\overline{\mathbb{Q}}_p)$ contains some $\infty_j$ with $j\leq d$; and for $i> s$, $\mathrm{Hom}(F_{\mathfrak{p}_i},\overline{\mathbb{Q}}_p)$ contains only $\infty_j$ with $j> d$.